supertypeai/sectors_get_esg_score/README.md

 The morning star pipeline will return several data for ESG Score.
 List of data from the pipeline :
 1. **symbol** : The identifier of the company, such as INCO.JKT, AALI.JKT, etc
 2. **last_esg_update_date**: This date indicates when the company research was updated for any reason other than completing its annual report cycle.
 E.g., Sub-industry assessment, news monitoring event, change to metrics/indicators.
 (Sources : Morning Star)
 3. **esg_score** : ESG refers to the three central factors of measuring the impact of sustainability and ethics in making investment decisions.
-(Sources : IDX)
+(Sources : Morning Star)
 4. **controversy_risk** : The Controversy Rating reflects a company’s level of involvement in issues and how it manages these issues.
-(Sources :Morning Star)
+(Sources :Idx)
 5. **environment_risk_score** : The environmental risk represents the unmanaged environmental risk exposure after taking into account a company’s management of such risks.
-(Sources : Morning Star)
+(Sources : Idx)
 6. **social_risk_score** : The social risk represents unmanaged social risk exposure after taking into account a company’s management of such risks.
-(Sources : Morning Star)
+(Sources :Idx)
 7. **governance_risk_score** : The governance risk represents the unmanaged governance risk exposure after taking into account a company's management of such risks.
-(Sources : Morning Star)
+(Sources : Idx)
 8. **updated on** : The time when the data is updated in the database.
 9. **industry_rank** : The company ranks in certain industry categories in Morning Star.
 10. **total_company_on_industry** : The total number of companies in certain industry categories.